davidjosesao/Workshop-handbook-template/src/day2/day2.md

     return jsonify({"reply": reply})
 ```

-Save, refresh the website, and test.
+Save and refresh the website.

-### ✅ Checkpoint

-**Real AI replies should work on the website.** Ask it anything.

-But now try the name test again:
+Now try the name test again:

 ```
 You: My name is <insert name>.